Smart gun: Potential disadvantages

 Joseph Steinberg writes that "biometrics take time to process and are often inaccurate – especially when a user is under duress – as is likely going to be the case in any situation in which he needs to brandish a gun.... it is not ideal to add a requirement for power to devices utilized in cases of emergency that did not need electricity previously.
 How many fire codes allow fire extinguishers that require a battery to operate?"
 Steinberg further writes that "smartguns might be hackable" or "susceptible to government tracking or jamming...Firearms must be able to be disassembled in order to be cleaned and maintained.
 One of the principles of information security is that someone who has physical access to a machine can undermine its security."
 In a follow-up piece published in January 2016, Steinberg noted that smartguns that utilize wireless communications to detect that the shooter is wearing a watch, bracelet, or other device may "allow criminals (and police) to identify who is carrying a weapon" undermining "one of the reasons that some states require people to carry their weapons concealed; if all civilian-carried guns are concealed, criminals do not know who is carrying and who is not, so they have to fear mugging everyone, which protects the unarmed as well as the armed."

-According to an article on an NRA website, other concerns are that smart guns may make a firearm more likely to fail when needed for self-defense.
+According to an article in NRA outlet "America's First Freedom", other concerns are that smart guns may make a firearm more likely to fail when needed for self-defense.
 "Batteries go dead, temperature or moisture can harm electronics and many 'smart gun' designs, such as Armatix's iP1, require that a person wear a watch, bracelet, or other device."
 Smart guns may also take considerable time to be ready for firing from a "cold start."

+Locationized guns would not prevent misuse (e.g. by children) within an authorized location and require additional access controls.